melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Getting-Started.md

 ```
 docker load -i melt-umn-implicit-monads.docker
 ```
-This may require superuser privileges.
+This may require superuser privileges (`sudo` on Linux).
 This step only needs to be done once; the Docker image may then be run (explained in the next paragraph) without doing this step again.

 Once the image has been loaded, you can enter the Docker image with